A Quick Primer on Machine Learning in Wireless Communications: Model-Driven Implementation

+which can also be derived in terms of the channel estimate $\mathbf{\hat H}$ (for the eager reader).

+At low SNRs, ZF further amplifies the noise and thus MMSE offers as a useful advantage at low SNR.
+However, at high transmit SNRs (i.e., $1/\rho\to 0$), the MMSE functions just as well as a ZF equalizer since it approaches a matrix inverse.
+Otherwise, the MMSE equalizer does not lead to complete elimination of the interference \cite{molisch}.

+Another equalization technique uses the maximum likelihood receiver to decode the received vector $\mathbf{y}$.
+It does so by exhaustively searching for a vector of symbols (needing up to $\vert\mathcal{C}\vert^{N_t}$ searches) that \textit{maximizes} the likelihood of the noise random variable (i.e., Gaussian), or:

+This equalization technique is SNR-optimal in the sense of no losses in the per-antenna SNR.

 \textbf{Symbol Detection:} The last step is to convert the received symbols to the symbols belonging to the constellation.
-Since $\mathbf{v}$ is also Gaussian, we can use a maximum likelihood detector (or $K$-means clustering as detailed later).
-In this case, every symbol in $\mathbf{\hat s}$, which we call $\hat s\in\mathbb{C}$, can be found based on the Euclidean distance from the nearest symbol in the constellation $\{s_m\}_{m=0}^M$.
-Thus we obtain a column vector $\mathbf{\hat m}^\star$ from $\hat s$, which is comprised of the entries $\hat m^\star$ that fulfill the following relationship:
+Since $\mathbf{v}$ is also Gaussian, we can use a maximum likelihood detector (or $k$-means clustering as detailed later).
+In this case, every symbol in $\mathbf{z}$, which we call $z\in\mathbb{C}$, can be found based on the Euclidean distance from the nearest symbol in the constellation $\{s_m\}_{m=0}^M$.
+Thus we obtain a column vector $\mathbf{\hat m}^\star$ from $z$, which is comprised of the entries $\hat m^\star$ that fulfill the following relationship:

-Furthermore, since every $m$ corresponds to one I/Q symbol, we can also obtain the column vector $\mathbf{\hat x}$ the entries of which are the detected symbols.
+Furthermore, since every $m$ corresponds to one $I$/$Q$ symbol, we can also obtain the column vector $\mathbf{\hat x}$ the entries of which are the detected symbols.
 Because every symbol represents a string of bits, the received codeword (including the padding and the CRC) can be recovered from $\mathbf{\hat x}$ for further analysis.

 So far we have covered model-driven applications of Python in wireless communications.
 Namely: construction of symbols, creation of a MIMO payload with CRC, creation of a channel, creation of additive noise, estimation of the channel using pilots, channel equalization, and symbol detection.
-Next, we focus on a data-driven approach where the value of machine learning is demonstrated.
-Two areas of interest are: unsupervised learning and supervised learning (including deep learning).
+Next, we focus on a data-driven approach where the value of machine learning and artificial intelligence is demonstrated.
+Three areas of interest are: unsupervised learning, supervised learning (including deep learning), and reinforcement learning.